Knicks' Quentin Grimes losing minutes of playing time to Josh Hart

 “It’s not about minutes, it’s trying to win games,” Grimes said.
 “He helps us win games.
 That’s the main thing.
 He’s coming in to help us win games.
 That’s all I really care about.”

-Grimes was asked if there are things he can learn from Hart, who is in his eighth NBA season.
+Grimes was asked if there are things he can learn from Hart, who is in his sixth NBA season.

 “Definitely,” he said.
 “He’s definitely got a lot of experience.
 He’s played with a lot of great players in his time, for sure, so you’ve definitely got to watch out there and watch how hard he plays and try to go out there and try to match it, for sure.
 He’s definitely going to make winning plays on and off the ball.
 So he's definitely going to help us out, for sure.”